Umbrella Long-Term Follow-Up Protocol

 III.
 To locate patients who are lost-to-follow-up for COG (or Legacy Group) protocols targeted for follow-up by the Long-Term Follow-Up Center (LTFC).

 IV.
 To provide current patient contact information and self/parent-reported health status updates to the COG Statistics and Data Center (SDC) and to each patient's COG institution.

 V. To facilitate collection of protocol-specific outcome data through collaboration with the LTFC Oversight Committee, the SDC, and the member institutions.

 OUTLINE: This is an umbrella protocol for all long-term follow-up at COG institutions.

-Approximately 6 months after completion of therapy patients receive a mailed packet introducing the Long-Term Follow-Up Center (LTFC) and containing information related to their individualized, protocol-specific follow-up guidelines.
-Patients are asked to complete a patient response form, verify information provided in packet, update contact information, and complete a Health Status Update Form.
+Within 3 months of enrollment on ALTE05N1, patients receive a mailed packet introducing the Long-Term Follow-Up Center (LTFC).
+Patients are asked to complete a patient response form, verify information provided in packet, and update contact and health status information.
 The Health Status Update Form is a brief document including questions about current health status, disease status, and cancer therapy received since the last mailing.
-Patients receive protocol-specific automatic reminders, and may respond by use of postage prepaid envelopes, email, or 24-hour toll-free telephone number.
+Patients may respond by use of postage prepaid envelopes, email, or 24-hour toll-free telephone number.

 Accepting Healthy Volunteers?

-- The patient must be enrolled on a frontline COG therapeutic trial for treatment of a primary malignancy and is nearing completion of or has recently completed protocol treatment (within the past 180 days)*; or the patient must have been enrolled on a COG (or Legacy Group) therapeutic or non-therapeutic trial targeted for long-term follow-up by ALTE05N1
+- The patient must be enrolled on a frontline COG therapeutic trial for treatment of a primary malignancy;or the patient must have been enrolled on a COG (or Legacy Group) therapeutic or non-therapeutic trial targeted for long-term follow-up by ALTE05N1

 - Hodgkin lymphoma